SilkRose/Pony/stories/deternal/deternal.md

 Pinkie deflated even more.
 "She's gone…"

-"No! she can't be…"
+"No!
+She can't be…"

-Pinkie starts to cry to.
+Pinkie started to cry too.
 "I can't believe it either, but she's gone…"

 More tears flowed from Twilight's eyes.
 "I should have been able to save her…"